Skip to content

 Coffee and intermittent fasting pair well — not just practically (caffeine helps with appetite) but metabolically (black coffee doesn’t disrupt the fasted state).
 The key is what you add to it.

-Black coffee, plain cold brew, and Americanos are all fasting-compatible.
+Black coffee, plain cold brew, Americanos, instant coffee, and decaf are all fasting-compatible.
 Milk, sugar, and most coffee shop drinks are not.
-Bulletproof coffee exists in a gray zone that’s acceptable for some fasting goals and not for others.
+Bulletproof coffee and MCT oil exist in a gray zone that’s acceptable for some fasting goals and not for others.

 If you’re just starting out with intermittent fasting and wondering whether your morning coffee habit is going to be a problem, the answer is no — as long as you’re drinking it black or close to it.
 The harder adjustment for most new fasters isn’t the coffee; it’s learning to push past the mid-morning hunger that hits around 10 AM before your eating window opens.

-For more on how to structure your fasting schedule and what to expect in the early weeks, see our complete guide to intermittent fasting for beginners.
+For more on how to structure your fasting schedule and what to expect in the early weeks, see our intermittent fasting for beginners guide and our breakdown of intermittent fasting benefits.

 Interested in fasting?